Writing a HTTP Server in Zig

 Parsing the header

-This is one of these doohickeys: Do the parts look familiar?
+This is where the anarchistic ideals of my biggest hobbies, I believe in the late 19th century.
 While the std library has some nice inclusions, coming from Python this still seems verbose and difficult.
 But perhaps that’s not a fair comparison.

 function.